Zodomo/DrandVerifier/README.md

 The project currently uses both vendored `bls-solidity` (`BLS2`) and an in-repo internal library (`LibBLS`) for cryptographic operations.

 **DISCLAIMER:** This code has not been professionally audited.
-It was developed with the use of AI for implementing the cryptography in `LibBLS.sol` as well as properly implementing `bls-solidity`'s `BLS2` library.
-I also audited the code extensively with multiple AI-assisted approaches.
-I implemented enough test cases to achieve 100% coverage, and then I implemented even more cases specifically with an adversarial approach.
-I personally believe the code is good, but do your own due diligence, and include these contracts in your audit scope if you get one.
+It was developed, tested, and self-audited with AI.
+The `bls-solidity` library may have been audited, but include any of this within your audit scope if you're getting one.

 ---